California Forklift Accident Lawyers

 Unsafe Operation

 Forklifts are steered with their back wheels, a unique steering method.
 Because operating a forklift is difficult, drivers need a special license or certification.
 Failure to safely operate a vehicle, and in some cases, failure to obtain proper licensure, can be evidence of negligence.
-Forklifts are also susceptible to a tipping accident if the vehicle is driven up a steep incline or operated recklessly.
+Forklifts are also susceptible to tipping accidents if the vehicle is driven up a steep incline or operated recklessly.

 Employer Negligence

 Negligent employees can cause serious accidents.
 However, they are not always solely at fault, especially if they did not receive proper training.
 Employers are required to keep the workplace safe and properly train employees.
-An employer might be legally liable for an accident caused by their negligent hiring or negligent retention practices.
+An employer might be legally liable for an accident caused by their negligent hiring or retention practices.

 Negligent hiring might include employing a driver with convictions for driving under the influence of drugs or alcohol, for example.
 Negligent retention might include keeping an employee with a proven track record of causing workplace accidents.